-- 1. The Examining Board appoints Examiners on the recommendation of the Programme Director who seeks advice from the relevant chair group or graduate school.
+- The Examining Board appoints Examiners on the recommendation of the relevant chair group.
 The Examiners are responsible for giving interim examinations and determining the results. - 2.
 The Examining Board has adopted the following requirements for designating candidates as an Examiner: - a.
-Examiner for courses - Basic Qualification for Education (BKO) successfully completed, attending this training programme, or demonstrable experience in education, and - ii. involvement with the course as course coordinator or lecturer - b.
-Examiner for thesis and internship - i.
-Doctoral degree or other demonstrable experience with the relevant subject matter and member of a Graduate School in the corresponding field. - 3.
-The Examining Board ensures that the Examiners assess the interim examinations in accordance with the assessment policy of Wageningen University and act in accordance with the Education and Examination Regulations and these Rules and Regulations.
-In cases where a specific interim examination is assessed by multiple Examiners, the Examining Board appoints a lead Examiner. - 4.
-For each chair group/graduate or research school, where possible, the same individual is appointed as Examiner for all theses to ensure that the theses are assessed in a similar fashion.
+Examiner for courses - WU-examiner: Basic Qualification for Education (BKO) and BUAS-examiner: Basic Qualification for Examination (BKE) successfully completed, attending this training programme or demonstrable experience in education, and - involvement with the course as course coordinator or lecturer - b.
+Examiner for thesis and internship - Doctoral degree or other demonstrable experience with the relevant subject matter and member of a Graduate School in the corresponding field. - The Examining Board ensures that the Examiners assess the interim examinations in accordance with the assessment policy and act in accordance with the Education and Examination Regulations and these Rules and Regulations. - 2.
+In cases where a specific interim examination is assessed by multiple Examiners, the Examining Board appoints a lead Examiner. - 3.
+For each chair group, where possible, the same individual is appointed as Examiner for all theses to ensure that the theses are assessed in a similar fashion.

 Article 9.
-Assessment of interim examinations, announcing results, inspection of interim examinations
+Assessment of interim examinations, announcing results, inspection of the interim examinations

 - 1. The interim examination is the assessment whether the student has met the requirements for passing the course (the learning outcomes). - 2.
 The Examiner is responsible for the assessment of the interim examination. - 3.
 For all study units (courses, theses and internships) the assessments are expressed as a mark on a scale from 1 to 10.
 In exceptional cases (for example for study units/courses consisting of a series of excursions) the Examining Board can give permission beforehand to assess the result with a testimonial (satisfactory/unsatisfactory). - 4.
 Marks lower than 6 are rounded off to whole points.
-Marks higher than or equal to 6 are rounded off to half points. - 5.
-A subject is passed if one of the following conditions is satisfied: the mark for the subject is at least 6 (after rounding off), a satisfactory testimonial is awarded or an exemption is granted. - 6.
-There will be a conversion of the grades and/or the credits of courses provided by other institutes of higher education, either in the Netherlands or abroad, if the level of the course doesn't equal the standards which are established in the EER.
-The Examining Board will decide on such a conversion with help from this procedure document.
+Marks higher than or equal to 6 are rounded off to half points.

-- 7. The course description in the Study Handbook and or the course guide gives the option of possible partial interim examinations and informs how the results of these partial examinations determine the final result for the examination of the course.
-This description may not be in conflict with the rules and information determined in the Study Handbook and/or EER.
-The results of partial interim examinations for a course are recorded by the Examiner in his or her own administration; - 8.
-The thesis and internship are assessed by at least two experts, one of which is the Examiner, as further described in the EER. - 9.
-The Examiner is responsible for the timely registration and announcement of the results of an interim examination via the student information system, within the deadlines referred to in the Education and Examination Regulations. - 10.
-The Examiner organizes inspection of the interim examination during a consultation about the completed work according to the relevant guidelines laid down in the Education and Examination Regulations.
+- 5. A subject is passed if one of the following conditions is satisfied: the mark for the subject is at least 6 (after rounding off), a satisfactory testimonial is awarded or an exemption is granted. - 6.
+The course description in the Study Handbook describes partial interim examinations and how the results of these partial examinations determine the final result for the examination of the course.
+The description in the course guide may not be in conflict with the rules determined in the Study Handbook and or EER.
+The results of partial interim examinations for a course are recorded by the Examiner in his own administration; - 7.
+The thesis and internship are assessed by at least two experts, one of which is the Examiner, as further described in the EER. - 8.
+The Examiner is responsible for the timely registration and announcement of the results of an interim examination via the student information system, within the deadlines referred to in the Education and Examination Regulations. - The Examiner organizes inspection of the interim examination during a consultation about the completed work according to the relevant guidelines laid down in the Education and Examination Regulations.